Superbstingray/DistanceCullingMirrors/README.md

 ## Video

 ### Nothing on this mirror is being updated.
 This is a normal mirror that has an internal culling distance set for players.
-Only players near the mirror will be rendered.
+This makes it so only players near the mirror will be rendered.

 https://user-images.githubusercontent.com/74171114/130367299-b0a98aae-1b92-4a40-9026-975f3ac10e57.mp4